Frequently Asked Questions

 What is coercive control?

-Coercive control is a pattern of threats, intimidation, humiliation and act of assault or other abuse which is done to control, punish or harm the victim.
+Coercive control is a pattern of threats, intimidation, humiliation and acts of assault or other abuse which is done to control, punish or harm the victim.

-Coercive control can isolate people from their support networks, remove or lesson their independence and stop them from being able to have control of their everyday behaviour.
+Coercive control can isolate people from their support networks, remove or lessen their independence and stop them from being able to have control of their everyday behaviour.

 Examples of coercive control include:

-- Taking over control of your daily life including where you can go, what you can eat, what you can wear, who you can see and when you can sleep.
+- Taking over control of a persons daily life including where you can go, what you can eat, what you can wear, who you can see and when you can sleep.

-- Depriving you of food and other basic needs.
+- Deprivation of food and other basic needs.

-- Name-calling and insults to lower your self-esteem.
+- Name-calling and insults to lower aimed to lower self-esteem.

-- Monitors your time and activities, which can include stalking online usage
+- Monitoring of time and activities, which can include stalking online usage

 The abuse I am experiencing is not physical, is it still domestic abuse?

 We take all types of abuse equally as seriously.
-We know that sometimes women can be apprehensive about using our services if they haven’t experienced physical abuse, however, we want to assure you that no type of abuse is ever okay and we are here to support you.
+We know that sometimes women can be apprehensive about using our services if they haven’t experienced physical abuse, however, we want to assure you that no type of abuse is ever okay.

 Does domestic abuse happen in LGBT+ relationships?